 - Step-1: First the registers are initialized with corresponding values (Q = Dividend, M = Divisor, A = 0, n = number of bits in dividend)

-- Step-2: Then the content of register A and Q is shifted right as if they are a single unit
+- Step-2: Then the content of register A and Q is shifted left as if they are a single unit

 - Step-3: Then content of register M is subtracted from A and result is stored in A